 Courses from an Institution Undergoing Accreditation or a Nonaccredited Institution

-Credits earned in colleges and universities that are candidates for accreditation may be considered for transfer to UTSA on an individual basis and as applicable to the student’s degree program.
+Credits earned from colleges or universities that are not regionally accredited and/or nonaccredited may be appealed for transfer to UTSA on an individual basis at the discretion of the major academic department.
 Any such credit accepted in transfer must be validated by 30 semester credit hours of coursework in residence at UTSA, with a grade point average of 2.0 or higher in that work.

 Developmental Education, Orientation, Life Experience, High School Level, Below-Algebra Mathematics, or Vocational-Technical Courses